prideduo67/prideduo67/README.md

-Rentry in rmk .
+[rentry](https://rentry.co/idiazuls) .
 Idia Shroud's #1 fan no one love him more than I do :/// .
 Marvel Rivals diamond